-Over the past three years at CEU, I served as teaching assistant for MA-level courses on the EU's Role in Global Governance and Comparative Case Study Research and volunteered as mentor for the Invisible University for Ukraine.
+Over the past three years at CEU, I served as teaching assistant for MA courses on the EU's Role in Global Governance and Comparative Case Study Research and mentored for the Invisible University for Ukraine.
 I also contributed to an Open Society University Network-funded project on 'Decolonising the Curriculum' and a Horizon 2020 project on 'Realising Europe’s Soft Power in External Cooperation and Trade’.

-Outside academia, I spent six years as EU outreach consultant for the European Commission's Support to European Business in Southeast Asian Markets (SEBSEAM) programme and as research and advocacy officer at the European Chamber of Commerce of the Philippines in Manila.
+Outside academia, I spent six years as EU outreach consultant for the European Commission's Support to European Business in Southeast Asian Markets (SEBSEAM) programme and as policy and advocacy officer at the European Chamber of Commerce of the Philippines in Manila.